Cyphrme/Coze/README.md

 the binary seperately.
 See the binary example above.

-There's nothing stopping an application from base64 encoding a binary for transporting, although its not recommend.
+There's nothing stopping an application from base64 encoding a binary for transporting, although it's not recommended.

 #### Why is Coze's scope so limited?
 Coze is intentionally scope limited.
 It is easier to extend a limited standard